sgrah001/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to use the basic micro-bit functions.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as creating a circit.

-### Experiment name ###
+### DIMMING AN LED USING S POTENTIOMETER ###

-(Replace this with the experiment name)
+(experiment 3)

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.